-However, buying an existing home is not the only way to achieve your dream of home ownership.
-Building a new custom home is not only possible, it’s a way for you to build equity, get more of the features you want, and finally get your dream home.
+However, buying an existing home is not the only way to achieve your dream of homeownership.
+Building a new custom home is not only possible, but it’s also a way for you to build equity, get more of the features you want, and finally get your dream home.

 Oregon Housing Shortage

 Home prices in Portland have been on an upward trend since the early 2000s.
 Between 2003 and 2006, home prices grew at a significantly faster annual clip of 14.09 percent.
 After home prices crashed nationwide in 2007 and bottomed out in 2012, the Portland area began to see a strong average annual growth rate of 9.85 percent.
 While the market cooled for a few short years in the mid-2010s, the 2020 pandemic heated up the Portland housing market once again.

 Today, Portland is a seller’s market.
 This means that there is a limited supply of homes, which forces buyers to compete with one another, resulting in higher prices and quicker sales that benefit sellers.
 For this reason, Portland metro home values have gone up 19.9 percent over the past 12 months.
 Based on data from Zillow, Portland metro home values have increased by 114.6 percent since 2012.

 Portland Housing Prices